Synthetify/synthetify-protocol/docs/docs/technical/swapline.md

 slug: /technical/swapline
 ---

-Swapline is more straightforward way to get synthetic tokens.
-It exists to keep price of synthetic token close to original token.
+The Swapline is a more straightforward way to get synthetic tokens.
+It exists to keep the price of the synthetic token close to the original token.
 Also without it amount of synthetic tokens in circulation would be smaller than debt, due to interest rate.
-Swapline provides simple way to counteract that.
+The _Swapline_ provides a simple way to counteract that.

 ## Structure of Swapline